Offshoring Relationships: Improve Quality Assurance

 In the ever-expanding global economy, nothing about suppliers or distributors can be taken for granted.
 As illustrated by the numerous high-profile recalls that have occurred, manufacturers outsourcing to foreign countries must maintain quality control in their supply chains.

-According to the Consumer Product Safety Commission, many products recalled in the U.S. due to safety concerns were manufactured in either China or other low-wage countries.
-The recalls involve toys, drywall, toothpaste, pet food, cribs, tires and electric tools.
+According to the Consumer Product Safety Commission, many products recalled in the United States due to safety concerns were manufactured in China or other low-wage countries.
+Recent recalls have involved toys, drywall, toothpaste, pet food, cribs, tires and electric tools.

 Unfortunately, the savings from low wages are eroded by the costs involved when something goes wrong.